Cierra Fields

-Cierra Fields (born 1999) is a sexual assault activist, Native American community health activist and member of the Cherokee Nation of Oklahoma.
-Fields works as a freelance journalist for Indian Country Today Media Network.
+Cierra Fields (born 1999) is an anti-rape activist, Native American community health activist, and member of the Cherokee Nation of Oklahoma.
+Fields worked as a freelance journalist for Indian Country Today Media Network.

-In 2014, as a Cherokee Nation citizen, Fields advocated for the tribal council to raise the age of consent for sex from 14-years-old to 16-years-old.

-In 2016, Field hosted the "Charles Head Memorial Native Youth Summit, an alliance to stop violence against Native American women.
+Activism

 Fields is a melanoma survivor and has worked to improve tribal health facilities.
 In 2013, she was recognized by the White House as a "Champion for Change" for her work to promote healthier living practices and to reduce cancer in Native American communities.

+In 2014, as a Cherokee Nation citizen, Fields advocated for the tribal council to raise the age of consent for sex from 14-years-old to 16-years-old.

+In 2016, Fields hosted the Charles Head Memorial Native Youth Summit, an alliance to stop violence against Native American women.

-Fields sits on the Board of Directors for the National Urban Indian Youth Alliance.
+In 2018, Fields sat on the board of directors for the National Urban Indian Youth Alliance.